oroinc/documentation/user/back-office/system/configuration/commerce/sales/promotions-settings.rst

 .. _sys-config--commerce--sales--promotions:

-Configure Global Settings Promotions
+Configure Global Promotions Settings
 ====================================

 .. begin

 You can enable or disable :ref:`promotions <user-guide--marketing--promotions>` and :ref:`coupons <user-guide--marketing--promotions--coupons>`, as well as control their strategy across your application in the system configuration.
+You can also control whether to enable or disable entering coupon codes that are different only by letter case (e.g., *SpringSale*, *SPRINGSALE*, *springsale*) during the checkout.

 To reach promotion configuration: